What is Ansible – Advantages and Disadvantages

 Terraform generates an execution plan before applying changes to infrastructure.
 This plan provides a preview of the actions.

-Terraform will take to create, modify, or delete resources, allowing users to review and validate changes before applying them.
+Terraform allows users to preview the time required to create, modify, or delete resources, enabling them to review and validate changes before applying them.

 Ansible vs Jenkins